bson/fat32/README.md

 Only mount each filesystem once.
 Multiple mounts will produce corruption.

+`fsck()` uses calloc in its directory tree walk.
+Otherwise there is no reliance on a dynamic memory allocator.
+If you don't have this on your target system you can't include checking or repair.
+To make it compile you can add a dummy implementation that halts or panics; if checking is never called the linker will remove the code and your dummy catch. (`-ffunction-sections` and `-Wl,--gc-sections`).

 File paths use the Linux/Darwin-style '/' and are always relative to the root of the file system.
 There is no notion of a working directory, so there is no distinction between absolute and relative